Stress Kills: The Effects of Long Term High Levels of Cortisol

 relaxing massage once in awhile.
 Listen to your body, if you are tired

-all the time or cannot sleep, you need to take a step back.
+all the time or cannot sleep, you need to take a step back. - Take care of your mind.
+Maintain a positive attitude, focus on the

 positive, accept what you cannot control, and learn what triggers your